JSONCat/demo-java/myshop/my-shop-web-admin/src/main/webapp/static/assets/bower_components/ion.rangeSlider/readme.md

 * Slider writes its value right into input value field.
 This makes it easy to use in any html form
 * Any slider value can be set through input data-attribute (eg. data-min="10")
 * Slider supports disable param.
 You can set it true to make slider inactive
-* Slider supports external methods (update, reset and remove) to control it after creation
+* Slider supports external methods (updated, reset and remove) to control it after creation
 * For advanced users slider has callbacks (onStart, onChange, onFinish, onUpdate).
 Slider pastes all its params to callback first argument as object
 * Slider supports date and time